 It’s also not the best tool to reach undecided voters (unless you have an ad budget), because the people most motivated to seek you out on social media are your diehard fans (or enemies).
 It’s also usually hard to fundraise from directly.
-However it is a great way to build and engage your base, by interacting with your most dedicated supporters.
+However social media is a great way to build and engage your base, by interacting with your most dedicated supporters.
 It’s also a good way to share breaking news quickly.
 In the end, you’ll need to balance the time commitment versus what you get out of it – is this the best investment of time for the campaign?

 - Serve up great, unique, regular content.

-- For Facebook in particular, we know their algorithm (lately — this is ever-changing!) favors photos above all else, followed by links then status updates and notes.
-So use photos as much as possible to convey your information.
+- Interact with your audience, don’t just talk to yourself.
+For Facebook in particular, we know their algorithm (lately — this is ever-changing!) favors photos and videos (especially Facebook live—at the time of writing this), more than links and status updates.
+So use photos and videos as much as possible to convey your information.

 - Also don’t just post a link on social media – add some context about what the link is about and why it’s of interest (as much as you can, given character limitations on social media!).

-- You don’t have to worry so much about this with Twitter, because: a) the audience is not static, meaning you only hit the people who are on at that time or specifically seek out your content; and b) there is no algorithm to manipulate, it is a straight, untouched newsfeed.
+- You don’t have to worry so much about this with Twitter, because: a) the audience is not static, meaning you only hit the people who are on at that time or specifically seek out your content; and b) there is no algorithm to manipulate, it is (mostly) a straight, untouched newsfeed.
 Because of that, you should post more frequently on Twitter than Facebook and reiterate key messaging points or action items at different times.
 You’ve got a lot more leeway before you wear out your audience.

 - Geographically target your Facebook posts when possible, which is important to make sure your content is relevant to your audience (also helps avoid overwhelming people).
 You can change the targeting of the post just down to people in a state, or even a city.
 How you do it is when you’re about to post something, click on the drop down menu next to the Post button (It probably says “Public” for you now).
 When you pull down the menu, you have the option to customize your audience.

 Once you get set up on a social media site, you need to keep posting regular content (looks really bad to have an abandoned social networking presence, maybe even ammo for opponents to make fun of, or graffiti on your Facebook wall).
 It’s better to pick one thing (perhaps Facebook, since it reaches the largest audience) than to try to do Facebook and Twitter and Pinterest etc, and not do any of them well.
 You can also ask supporters and super volunteers to help share the load with social media, but make sure you trust their judgement before you give them admin-level access to social media accounts.
-Because that’s giving them the ability to use the voice of the campaign or organization.
+Because that’s giving them the ability to use the voice of the campaign or non-profit.